BranchMetrics/ios-branch-deep-linking-attribution/README.md

 ### Shortened links

 There are a bunch of options for creating these links.
 You can tag them for analytics in the dashboard, or you can even pass data to the new installs or opens that come from the link click.
 How awesome is that?
 You need to pass a callback for when you link is prepared (which should return very quickly, ~ 50 ms to process).

+#### Encoding Note
+One quick note about encoding.
+Since `NSJSONSerialization` supports a limited set of classes, we do some custom encoding to allow additional types.
+Current supported types include `NSDictionary`, `NSArray`, `NSURL`, `NSString`, `NSNumber`, `NSNull`, and `NSDate` (encoded as an ISO8601 string with timezone).
+If a parameter is of an unknown type, it will be ignored.

 For more details on how to create links, see the [Branch link creation guide](https://github.com/BranchMetrics/Branch-Integration-Guides/blob/master/url-creation-guide.md)